Organizations we support and work with:

 The Chapel Hill/Carrboro Farmers’ Markets, Inc.– obviously very near and dear to our hearts, we have served on the Board of Directors, off and on, for over 30 years.
 The organization runs 2 farmers’ markets in the Chapel Hill/Carrboro area including the nationally known Carrboro Market, one of the oldest, largest and best in the country.

 The Center for Evironmental Farming Systems– the largest organic and sustainable research farm in the US is right here outside of Goldsboro NC!
-Betsy and Alex both serve on the Board of Advisors and have worked with the researchers and leaders since it’s inception in the early 1990’s
+Betsy and Alex both served on the Board of Advisors and have worked with the researchers and leaders since it’s inception in the early 1990’s

 The Association of Specialty Cut Flower Growers– This is the national group for cut flower growers.
 Betsy was one of the first members back in 1988.
 She has since been a regional director, treasurer and is the past Executive Director of the ASCFG Research Foundation.

 Sustainable Agriculture Research and Education Program- SARE has funded the best research into sustainable farming and farming systems and publishes some of the best information available about farming.
 Alex served on the Southern Region Administrative Council for seven years which profoundly affected our understanding of what a sustainable farm should be.

 Central Carolina Community College Sustainable Agriculture program– At the Pittsboro campus, it offers classes and degrees in sustainable farming.
 We have had many students from the program work for us and Alex designed and taught the Sustainable Vegetable Production and the Advanced Organic Crop Production.